grwilson/WALinuxAgent/DELPHIX.md

 The following are all features that are *not* supported when running the Microsoft Azure Agent on Delphix:

-  * Creation of Non-Root User Account
+  * Creation of non-root user account
-  * Configuring SSH Authentication Types
+  * Configuring SSH authentication types
-  * Deployment of SSH Public Keys and Key Pairs
+  * Deployment of SSH public Keys and key pairs
-  * Publishing the Hostname to the Platform DNS
+  * Publishing the hostname to the Azure DNS
-  * Resource Disk Management
+  * Resource disk management
-  * Formatting and Mounting the Resource Disk
+  * Formatting and mounting the resource disk
-  * Configuring Swap Space
+  * Configuring swap space

 #### Creation of Non-Root User Account